School Science Lessons

 It prevents the oxidation of unsaturated fatty acids in cell membranes and removes toxins.

-Deficiency in vitamin E can cause liver damage and infertility, nerve and muscle damage to the point of loss of feeling in arms and legs, muscle weakness, vision disorders and weakened immune system.
+Vitamin E deficiency can cause liver damage and infertility, nerve and muscle damage so loss of feeling in arms and legs, vision disorders and weak immune system.

 Vitamin E deficiency is linked Crohn's disease and cystic fibrosis - diseases where fat is not properly absorbed/digested.